John-Abbott-College/6P3-Notes/project/prototype/index.md

 ### Application

-The exact requirements are TBD, but the big picture is:

 - Each subsystem should have at least one page in your App Dev III App
 - There should be UI for interaction with actuators / viewing sensors for each subsystem
 - You should for now use mock data/interactions -- we will add IoT to connect the App and the Reterminal in Milestone 4

 #### Route Plan